Last updated on July 20, 2022

-One of the absolute joys for me aside from researching each episode is writing each episode.
+Sharing these transcripts and notes is an extention of the joy I have in researching and writing each episode .
 You might notice the spoken episodes don’t match the transcript word for word.
 Somethings are better read than spoken.
 I hope you enjoy reading them as much as I did writing them for you. -Reggie

 I wanted to talk about an aspect of racism not often expressed outside academic circles.
 As the worldwide protests have shown things are changing and while we wait to see the social and political outcomes the othering of people remains as fundamental to racism in the United States and around the world as is melanin.